Tenneri · Interactive Learning Demo

 💡

-The test: Could you explain every sentence in that email or document if someone asked you about it?
-If yes, you have done the work of review and editing that makes it yours.
+The test: Could you explain every sentence if someone asked?
+If yes, you have done the work.
 If no, you have not reviewed it carefully enough.

-The most widely known AI assistant.
-Excellent for drafting, rewriting, summarizing, and brainstorming.
-Free tier available.
-Most people in your cohort have already encountered it.
+The most widely known.
+Strong for drafting, rewriting, and summarising.
+Free tier available and widely used in your cohort.

 Open ChatGPT →